ghost-language/website/docs/functions.md

 }
 ```

-If execution reaches the end of the block without hitting a `return`, it implicitly returns `nil`.
+If execution reaches the end of the block without hitting a `return`, it implicitly returns `null`.

 ## Calling Functions
 Once you have a function, calling it is as simple as passing the required parameters along with the function name: